apache/trafficserver/doc/developer-guide/cripts/cripts-misc.en.rst

    }

 .. note::
-    Disabling callbacks like this is an optimization, avoding for the hook to be called at all.
+    Disabling callbacks like this is an optimization, avoiding for the hook to be called at all.
     It can be particularly useful when the decision to run the hook is made early in the Cript.

 Time